indeedeng/vowpal-wabbit-java/build-jni/README.md

 To reproduce build process, you need a machine with OS X.

-On this machine run command.
+On this machine run:
 ```
 ./build_everything_on_macos.sh
 ```
-This command
+This script:

  - will install all the software needed, and
  - will run `build.sh` script in `vw-linux-build-docker-img` docker image